niqbal996/triton_client/README.md

 chmod 700 ${HOME}/.passwd-s3fs
 ```

-and install an **s3fs** tool to mount the model repository from MinIO storage server in your local hard disk.
+and install an **s3fs** tool to mount the model repository from MinIO storage server in your local machine.

 NOTE!
 Do not forget to change the MinIO server IP address and the path to the model repository.
 ```bash